IREBY WITH LECK PARISH COUNCIL

 Representing the local communities of Ireby, Leck and Cowan Bridge

 A note on Planning:

-From 1st August 2016, we will become part of the Yorkshire Dales National Park and all planning applications will be dealt with by them after this date, rather than Lancaster City Council as at present.
+From 1st August 2016, we became part of the Yorkshire Dales National Park meaning that all planning applications will now be dealt with by the Park Authority and no longer by Lancaster City Council as at present.

 Any member of the public wishing to raise an issue with the Parish Council should contact the Clerk in the first instance.

 Kevin M Price